Bob Hantla

-Robert Dean Hantla (October 3, 1931 – November 10, 2020) was an American football offensive guard who played two seasons with the San Francisco 49ers of the National Football League (NFL).
-He was drafted by the 49ers in the fifth round of the 1954 NFL Draft.
-He played college football at the University of Kansas and attended Meade High School in Meade, Kansas.
+Robert Dean Hantla (October 3, 1931 – November 10, 2020) was an American professional football offensive guard who played two seasons with the San Francisco 49ers of the National Football League (NFL).
+He was drafted by the 49ers in the fifth round of the 1954 NFL draft.
+He played college football at the University of Kansas.
 Hantla was also a member of the BC Lions and Winnipeg Blue Bombers.

-His son Jeff Hantla went on to play for the Arizona Wildcats.
+Early life

+Hantla attended Meade High School in Meade, Kansas.

 College career

 Hantla lettered for the Kansas Jayhawks from 1951 to 1953, earning First-team All-Big Seven Conference honors in 1952.